Package Leaflet: Information for the User

 Warnings and precautions

-Inform your doctor if you suffer from any of the following conditions:
+Tell your doctor if you suffer from any of the following conditions:

-Inform your doctor if the condition develops or worsens while you are using etinilestradiol/drospirenona, you should also inform your doctor.
+If the condition develops or worsens while you are using etinilestradiol/drospirenona, you should also inform your doctor.

 BLOOD CLOTS

-The use of a combined hormonal contraceptive like etinilestradiol/drospirenona increases your risk of suffering a blood clot compared to not using it.
+The use of a combined hormonal contraceptive like etinilestradiol/drospirenona increases your risk of developing a blood clot compared to not using it.
 In rare cases, a blood clot can block blood vessels and cause serious problems.

 Blood clots can form:

-The recovery of blood clots is not always complete.
-In rare cases, there may be long-lasting or even fatal effects.
+Recovery from blood clots is not always complete.
+In rare cases, there can be serious long-term effects or, very rarely, they can be fatal.

 It is essential to remember that the overall risk of a harmful blood clot due to etinilestradiol/drospirenona is small.